*The views and opinions expressed by authors on this site do not necessarily represent those of the organisations they work for.

 Director and Co-founder

-Brendan is a education specialist with seven years of experience working as a teacher, researcher and programme officer.
+Brendan is a education specialist with eight years of experience working as a teacher, researcher and programme officer.
 Most recently, Brendan was an Education Officer with UNICEF in Tamale, Ghana.
 This year, he is a PhD candidate at the University of Melbourne’s Graduate School of Education.
+Brendan is studying the literacy practices of out-of-school children in northern Ghana, focusing on Fulani girls as they transition through a Complementary Basic Education program into formal schooling.
 He is also a consultant for Plan Asia and Director of Venture Support at StartSomeGood.
 You can also check out whyeducate, which explores education and development and his photo essay on NFL jerseys in Ghana.

 Business Development Manager and Co-founder

 Weh is a disability development worker currently working as a consultant to disability NGOs in Cambodia.
 He is a professionally trained physiotherapist who has completed a MA in Development Studies at the University of NSW.
 He has a diverse background, having travelled through remote parts of Asia, volunteered in an orphanage and adult shelter for people with disabilities in Vietnam, interned in India, and studied Mandarin in Beijing.
 He has previous experience in the NGO sector both in Australia and internationally in China, through Handicap International.

 Allison Smith (@asmithb)

 Allison is a freelance writer and communications professional with broad experience in non-profit branding, content development and communications strategy.
 She is a contributor to Beacon, and her work has been published in Matador, Killing the Buddha, and In/Words Magazine & Press.
 She currently lives in Cambodia, where she drinks a lot of coconut water and even more iced coffee.
 For more Allison, visit her website.